 For Guaranteed Launch Day Units:

-- Create accounts at all major retailers NOW
+- Create accounts at all major retailers now

-- Save payment/shipping info for one-click checkout
+- Save payment and shipping info for one-click checkout

 For Best Prices:

-- Wait 2-3 months after launch
+- Wait 2–3 months after the initial launch rush

-- Monitor deal aggregators (Slickdeals, HotUKDeals)
+- Monitor deal aggregators like Slickdeals and HotUKDeals

-- Student discounts (Dell, Asus, Razer offer 10-15% off)
+- Student discounts — Dell, Asus, and Razer all offer 10–15% off with .edu verification

 Laptop Brand Recommendations